caprover/caprover-cli/readme.md

   list|ls                      List all CapRover machines currently logged in. logout [options]             Logout from a CapRover machine and clear auth info. deploy [options]             Deploy your app to a specific CapRover machine.
-You'll be prompted for missing parameters. api [options]                Call a generic API on a specific CapRover machine.
+You'll be prompted for missing parameters. config-deploy [options]      Deployment via CapRover config file.
+See: config-deploy.md for more information.
+To use this command, you have to be logged in to one machine via "caprover login". api [options]                Call a generic API on a specific CapRover machine.
 Use carefully only if you really know what you are doing!
 ```